abeltyr/flutter-AppBar-Animation/README.md

 # Flutter Skeleton

-This is a basic skeleton and rule i follow to make the coding phase easier
+This is a replica of spotify album detail screen

 ## File Formate